Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline cohomology and pro- etale cohomology

-\begin{prop} Keep the notation above.
-If $\cE$ is associated to $\LL$ in the sense of Faltings then $\LL$ is crystalline (not necessarily associated to $\cE$) and there is an isomorphism $\mathbb D_{\cris}(\LL)\simeq \cE$ compatible with filtration and Frobenius.
+\begin{prop} If $\cE$ is associated to $\LL$ in the sense of Faltings then $\LL$ is crystalline (not necessarily associated to $\cE$) and there is an isomorphism $\mathbb D_{\cris}(\LL)\simeq \cE$ compatible with filtration and Frobenius.
 Conversely, if $\LL$ is crystalline and if there is an isomorphism $\mathbb D_{\cris}(\LL)\simeq \cE$ of $\cO_{X^{\an}}$-modules compatible with filtration and Frobenius, then $\LL$ and $\cE$ are associated in the sense of Faltings. \end{prop}

 Before giving the proof of Proposition \ref{prop.faltings}, we observe first the following commutative diagram in which the left vertical morphisms are all PD-morphisms:

 Therefore, we have isomorphisms